mateussgn/repasse/README.md

-# repasse
+# Repasse
-Repasse is an application to deal with medical duty shifts
+Repasse is an application to help healthcare professionals exchange their duty shifts.